INSCCOIN/sound-space/README.md

 USB mics usually just appear as `hw:1,0` after `arecord -l`.
 Onboard audio on H618 boards is hit-or-miss; if `arecord -l` is empty, use WAV or the synth.
 Capture is mono S16 at 16 kHz.

-## License of this tree

-Written for your deck.
-FFT, font, and mapper are original and tiny.